Othernet-Project/dreamcatcher-chat/README.md

 When you click "Connect", you will see the chat window.
 The line with the ":" is where you type in your message.
 You messages will appear with "<" in front of them, while incoming messages will appear with a ">".

+**NOTE:** Currently, receiving messages may not work.
+We are working on fixing this issue.

 You can click "Disconnect" in the top-left corner to close the chat and go back to the settings screen.